 And here’s the original card with the frame turned, a different sentiment and Spun Sugar distress ink for the background

-Well, that’s it for me this week, but be sure to check out my team’s personal blogs for more inspirations so you can play along with us.
-Make sure to keep it CAS and follow the challenge guidelines.
-Thank you for your visit.
-Have a great week.
+And that is it for me this week.
+Be sure to visit my team’s personal blogs for more inspirations then come play along with us this week.
+Remember to keep your cards CAS and follow the challenge guidelines.
+Thank you for stopping by.
+Have a wonderful week.